 A Short History of Shontal

-The challenge was to make it viable, look at the costs and the challenges of getting it into community groups and schools.
+The challenge was to make it viable, look at the costs and the obstacles of getting it into community groups and schools.

-I have been very lucky.
-Initially the UnLtd charity gave me enough money to put on our first performance, and then from those people who came along, we were fortunate enough to be passed onto Barclays Bank plc, who funded us to deliver the project to over 40 groups across the North East, in December 2008 Barclays very kindly extended their funding for us, to cover those groups working with 16 - 25 year olds.
+We have been very lucky.
+Initially the UnLtd charity gave us enough money to put on our first performance, and then from those people who came along, we were fortunate enough to be passed onto Barclays Bank plc, who funded us to deliver the project to over 40 groups across the North East.
+Then in December 2008, Barclays kindly extended their funding for us, to cover those groups working with 16 - 25 year olds.

-As a debt advisor I was able to take on about 100 new clients each year and about 100 ongoing cases, between May 2008 to July 2009 our group performed over 100 times to over 4,000 people.
+As a debt advisor I was able to take on about 100 new clients each year and maintain about 100 ongoing cases, between September 2007 to date our group performed over 800 times to some 35,000 people.

-We are a Community Interest Company, Limited by guarantee, and I would like to thank the people who have not only supported us over the last four years but who have consistently got their hands dirty for Shontal.
-This has allowed us to spread our wings nationally and on one occasion we travelled over to perform at a conference in Brussels.
+We are a Community Interest Company, Limited by guarantee, and I would like to thank the people who have not only supported us, but who have consistently got their hands dirty for Shontal.
+This has allowed us to spread our wings nationally, and on one occasion we travelled over to perform at an Illegal Money Lending conference in Brussels.

 Doug Cowx - Director